-Year of Document Summary of guidance 2008 RT-155 Reconditioning of Injection Control Unit In case of ICU malfunction, the options for on-board problem solving are normally limited to replacement of the Rail Valves, Fuel Quantity Sensor and Fuel Quantity Piston.
+Year of publication Document name Summary of guidance 2008 RT-155 Reconditioning of Injection Control Unit In case of ICU malfunction, the options for on-board problem solving are normally limited to replacement of the Rail Valves, Fuel Quantity Sensor and Fuel Quantity Piston.
 If further measures are required, the complete ICU, including Rail Valves and Fuel Quantity Sensor/Piston, should be sent for repair or reconditioning.
 After long-term operation the internal drain bores of the Injection Control Block may become clogged with carbon deposits.
 Due to pressure building up in these drain bores, this may ultimately result in external leakages.
 The ICU will then have to be sent for repair.
 2010 RT-85 Injection control unit with new drain pipe arrangement new ICUs are equipped with two draining pipe connections related to leakage 2014 RT-175 Trouble shooting and maintenance on ICU Section 5.0 description of failure messages: "ME Injection quantity piston fail.
-Cylinder #[T] (ID 93)" together with: - Fuel quantity piston stuck due to deposits on the rod (during engine start after the fuel nozzle exchange) - Check and clean fuel quantity piston rod 6 - Fuel quantity piston fas remained in max position when cylinder piston is at BDC.
+Cylinder #[T] (ID 93)" together with: "ME Inj.
+Quantity Piston, Stuck In Max.
+Pos.
+(Inj.cut-off+SLD) (ID 92)" - Fuel quantity piston fail. exchange) - Fuel quantity piston rod - Check and clean fuel quantity piston rod 6 - Fuel quantity piston has remained in max position when cylinder piston is at BDC.
 FQ sensor signal is above 18 mA.
-Injection for this unit is cut off and return command to rail valve are sent every second until fuel quantity piston returns or max 120 s.
-Alarm is sound after 30 s with a slowdown request to AMS. - Insufficient closing of one of more ICV's (in worst case on ICV is stuck in open position) - Exchange of ICU Section 6.2 cleaning fuel quantity piston rod Section 6.3 changing fuel quantity sensor Section 6.4 returning stuck fuel quantity piston Section 6.5 cleaning replacement throttle screw Section 6.6 replace ICV Section 6.7 return ICU to Wärtsilä warehouse 2015 RT-146 Rail valve leakage This Technical Bulletin describes the causes and effects of O- rings that do not seal correctly on the rail valves.
+Injection for this unit is cut off and reture command to rail valve are sent every second until fuel quantity piston returns or max 120 s.
+Alarm is sound after 30 s with a slowdown request to AMS. - Rail valve failure - Check no time rail valve return Section 6.2 cleaning fuel quantity piston rod Section 6.3 changing fuel quantity sensor - Insufficient closing of one of more ICV is stuck in open position) - Exchange of ICU Section 6.4 returning stuck fuel quantity piston Section 6.5 cleaning replacement throttle screw - Section 6.6 replace ICV Section 6.7 return ICU to Wärtsilä warehouse 2015 RT-146 Rail valve leakage This Technical Bulletin describes the causes and effects of O- rings that do not seal correctly on the rail valves.
 This Technical Bulletin also gives the recommended actions to identify and prevent the problems and solutions.